 When a team releases a player, he doesn’t immediately become a free agent.
 Instead, the player is placed on waivers, which serves as a sort of temporary holding ground as the other 29 NBA teams decide if they want to try to add him to their roster.

-If a player is released between August 15th and the end of the regular season, he remains on waivers for 48 hours; otherwise he remains on waivers for a week.
+A player remains on waivers for 48 hours after he is formally cut by his team.
 During that time, any team can place a waiver claim in an attempt to acquire the player.
-If two or more clubs place a claim, the team with the worst record takes priority.
+If two or more clubs place a claim, the team with the worst record takes priority (before December 1, records from the previous season determine waiver order).
 If a team claims a player off waivers, it assumes his current contract and is on the hook for the remainder of his salary.
 The claiming team also pays a $1,000 fee to the NBA office.

 While the waiver format is simple enough, not every team has the salary cap flexibility to make a claim for any waived player it wants.
 There are only a few instances in which a club is able to claim a player off waivers: